EMC-Dojo/bosh-config-resource/README.md

 ### `get`: NOT SUPPORTED

-Using `get` for this resource type will result in an error.
+Using `get` for this resource type will result in a no-op.
 If you have a reasonable use case for `get` of a config, please let us know in a github issue.